CyVerse-learning-materials/foss-reference-hub/dplpyFOSS_gov_ops.md

 The goals of the FOSS Reference Hub are to:
 - Serve as an exemplary reference for a well structured research object.
 - Guide FOSS attendees through weekly exercises designed to progressively enhance their project repositories.

+### Our Team

+- **Tyson Swetnam**: Co-PI of CyVerse and Director of Open Science, Institute for Computation and Data-enabled Insight (ICDI) at the University of Arizona
+- **Jeff Gillan**: Data Scientist for CyVerse with relative research in the field of GIS/remote sensing.
+- **Carlos Lizarraga**: Educator in Computational and Data Science at the University of Arizona Data Science Institute.
+Carlos' background is in applied research scientist as a Professor from the Physics Department at the University of Sonora, where he taught Computational Physics.
+- **Jason Williams**: Assistant Director, Diversity and Research Readiness at the DNA Learning Center of Cold Spring Harbor.
+- **Michele Cosi**: Science Analyst for CyVerse with a background in genetics and genomics of rice.
+- **Tina Lee**: Head of User Engagement at CyVerse.

+With the collaboration of the dplPy team: Andy Bunn, Edward Cook, Kevin Anchukaitis, Ifeoluwa Ale

+#### Organizational Structure

 ## Operations
 ## Community Practices